fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/vTrue/Remove-AzureRmSqlServerKeyVaultKey.md

 ```

 ## DESCRIPTION
-The Remove-AzureRmSqlServerKeyVaultKey cmdlet removes the Key Vault key from the specified SQL server.
+The **Remove-AzureRmSqlServerKeyVaultKey** cmdlet removes the Key Vault key from the specified SQL server.

 Note that the SQL server's permissions to the key's vault are not changed.
-To change permissions, use Set-AzureRmKeyVaultAccessPolicy.
+To change permissions, use [Set-AzureRmKeyVaultAccessPolicy](./Set-AzureRmKeyVaultAccessPolicy.md).

 Note that this cmdlet makes no changes to Key Vault.
-To remove a key from Key Vault, use Remove-AzureKeyVaultKey.
+To remove a key from Key Vault, use **Remove-AzureKeyVaultKey**.

 ## EXAMPLES

-### --------------------------  Example 1: Remove a Key Vault key  --------------------------
+### Example 1: Remove a Key Vault key
 ```
 PS C:\> Remove-AzureRmSqlServerKeyVaultKey -KeyId 'https://contoso.vault.azure.net/keys/contosokey/01234567890123456789012345678901' -ServerName 'ContosoServer' -ResourceGroupName 'ContosoResourceGroup'
 ```